This page is a list of all the beers we've ever made here at Brassneck. If you'd like to find out a little more about each beer, just click.

 We kidnapped a Saison, held it hostage for several months in our Foudre, letting it sit & condition on Brettanomyces.
 The more time passed the more it started to like us.
 It rewarded us by tasting delicious.
 Stockholm Syndrome can be a beautiful thing.

-Aging our Inertia stout in Jack Daniels barrels just pushes the ISU’s off the charts!!!
+Aging our Inertia stout in Barton 1792 barrels just pushes the ISU’s off the charts!!!

 (ISU’s ?
 Oh, International Smooooooooove-ness Units of course).